MrShwhale/TMA-Character-Chart/README.md

 Consider people like Christopher Meyer, who is connected to the old Institute but not part of it.

 Potentially connect Hezekiah Wakely (152) and Karolina Górka (71)

+Add Officer Altman in 5, and perhaps pick an Altman to connect him to?

+Perhaps change how the NotThem is connected (current: Is connection to each alias, each alias kills the replaced).

+Gerard Keay's assult of Lightner might have been mentioned earlier than episode 80.